Press enter to see results or esc to cancel.

 • Dubai Design District

-Permit costs will differ depending on the freezone that you intend to work in, but set up fees typically range between AED 8,500 and AED 20,000+.
 Please note that your license will need to be renewed annually.
 Another viable option is to set up your own business in a free zone that would legally allow you to conduct business in the UAE.
 To learn more about setting up a business in the emirate, click here.

 There are many private health insurance options on the market, including cheaper plans designed to meet the minimum coverage requirements, as well as more comprehensive options that incorporate a wider range of benefits (e.g. dental benefits, international health insurance coverage).
 Benefit options can be flexible, and can be tailored to meet your health and budget needs, and also match the work-related risks you might face as a self-employed individual.

-Life insurance
+Life Insurance

 Contrary to popular belief, life insurance isn’t just something you think about when you reach old age; the earlier you secure life insurance, the more likely you’ll get a lower premium.
-If your reasons for becoming self-employed is partly to do with supporting your loved ones (e.g. spouse, children, and other dependents), then obtaining life insurance is a must.
+If your reasons for becoming self-employed are partly to do with supporting your loved ones (e.g. spouse, children, and other dependents), then obtaining life insurance is a must.
 In Dubai, there are two main types of life insurance:

 • Term life: Simply put, term life policies last for a specified duration of time (e.g. 10, 15, or 20 years).
 Term life policies are designed to ensure that your loved ones are protected until such time as they are financially independent.